Senec, Slovakia: Geography

 Senec is situated in Podunajská nížina, on the boundary line of Podunajská rovina and Podunajská pahorkatina.
 The town is 27 km far from the Austrian boundary (frontier crossing at Kittsee), and 28 km far from the border with Hungary (frontier crossing at Rajka).
 Vienna (90 km), Budapest (230 km) and Prague (350 km) are the nearest European capitals.

 The town is located 25 kilometres north-east from Bratislava, 126 m above sea level.
 It has good access to the motorway D1 from Bratislava to Žilina, and is situated on the significant 4th Corridor of Trans-European Transport Network Railway route Prague–Bratislava–Balkans/Orient.

 The town consists of four boroughs (Senec, Svätý Martin, Červený majer and Horný dvor).

-Demographics

-In 2001 14,673 permanent residents lived in Senec and the population density was 379/km².
-Accordingly, Senec ranks at the 55th place among 138 Slovak cities and towns.
-Following the age, 67.5% inhabitants are in the productive age (men 15–59 years old, women 15–54 years old).

-In 2021 census 77% occupants acknowledged Slovak nationality and 11.4% Hungarian nationality.
-The Roman Catholic Church dominates with 50.7% within the religious structure.
-The Protestant Church with 5.9% is the second largest Church.
-The residents without faith represent 29.7%.
+Population